CemDemirkartal/How-to-Install-Free-Extensions-for-EasyPHP-Devserver/README.md

 1. Download PHP
    [Download from here](http://windows.php.net/download)

+2. Create folder in "eds-binaries/php" for new PHP

-2. Copy these files from any installed PHP binaries from "eds-binaries/php" to new PHP binary
+3. Copy these files from any installed PHP from "eds-binaries/php" to new PHP

  * eds-app-actions.php
  * eds-app-dashboard.php
  * eds-app-launch.exe
  * eds-app-settings.php

-3. Edit "eds-app-settings.php" for PHP version
+4. Edit "eds-app-settings.php" for PHP version

-4. Copy "php.ini" from current php of EasyPHP.
+5. Copy "php.ini" from current php of EasyPHP.
  * Tested in PHP 5.6.X, 7.0.X and 7.1.X

 ## Update Xdebug and Start